 - Place your baby on their back for every sleep, including naps.

-- Use a firm mattress with a fitted sheet, avoiding soft bedding, pillows, or toys.
+- Use a firm mattress with a fitted sheet.
+Avoid soft bedding, pillows, and toys.

-- Ensure a smoke-free environment both during and after pregnancy.
+- Keep the environment smoke-free, both during and after pregnancy.

-- Keep the crib in your room but separate from your bed for at least the first six months.
+- Keep the crib in your room but separate from your bed for at least the first six months, ideally up to one year.

 Frequently Asked Questions